 There is no substitute for feeling heard, understood and cared for.
-These are the gifts of human connection, an integral component of healing from the trauma of sexual abuse and assault.
+These are the gifts of human connection, an integral component of where healing begins from the trauma of sexual abuse and assault.
 For survivors on the path to healing, it’s vital we connect with people who will sit with us in our pain and struggle, appreciate our value and share in celebrations of our progress and triumphs.
 These may be therapists or other professionals as well as partners and caring friends.
 As legitimately scary as it can be to allow ourselves to be vulnerable and risk trusting others, doing so (in our own time and with careful judgment) helps to repair our damaged hearts and fulfill our emotional needs.

 There have been many points during my parenting journey when I wished I could fall back on what I’d learned from my own mom and dad, to recall how they’d handled similar situations and use their actions as my guide.
 But based on the way things went during my childhood, I didn’t have that luxury.
 In fact, for a lot of parenting moments, I was determined to handle things differently from the way my parents had.